 The accident involved no alcohol and was likely a misunderstanding of the right-of-way rules.

-What Causes Alabama Boating Accidents?
+Causes of Alabama Boating Accidents

 Boating While Intoxicated